Conquests of Camelot: The Search for the Grail: Plot

 The game begins at the decline of Camelot because of the love triangle between King Arthur, Guinevere and Lancelot.
 This 'curse' brought famine and drought in the kingdom.
 After having a vision of the Holy Grail covered by a silver cloth, Gawain, Lancelot and Galahad departed on a quest for the Holy Grail, but they did not return.
 The player controls Arthur in his search for the missing knights and the Grail.

 The adventure begins at Camelot and then the player travels across England.
 On his way to Glastonbury Tor he is challenged to a joust by a Black Knight before rescuing Gawain.
 In the ruins of the Tor he meets a mad hermit, a monk who serves the "Old Ones" and claims he has the Grail, left by Joseph of Arimathea.
 Afterwards, he visits Ot Moor where the frozen (due to the curse) Lady of the Lake challenges Arthur to a riddle in order to rescue the imprisoned Lancelot.

 From Southampton, Arthur leaves England in order to follow Galahad's traces.
-He arrives to Gaza where he is hosted by a man called Al Sirat, who will introduce him to the cult of the Six Goddesses.
+He arrives in Gaza where he is hosted by a man called Al Sirat, who will introduce him to the cult of the Six Goddesses.
 At Jerusalem Arthur is tried throughout his acts of selflessness and helping people.
-After traversing a series of perilous catacombs, and saving Galahad from his terminal illness, the player reaches the ancient Temple of Aphrodite where the goddess directs him to the Grail.
-Arthur recovers the Grail, but it is promptly snatched by the thief from Gaza.
+After traversing a series of perilous catacombs and saving Galahad from his terminal illness, the player reaches the ancient Temple of Aphrodite, where the goddess directs him to the Grail.
+Arthur recovers the Grail but it is promptly snatched by the thief from Gaza.
 After Arthur deals with the thief, he and Galahad are transported back to Camelot.
 The Grail is offered to the Christian altar within the Chapel then disappears, driving away Mithras, ending the famine and restoring prosperity within Camelot.
 Though the curse from the love triangle is lifted from the land, it remains within Arthur's heart.